billbudge/WebEditorFramework/examples/functioncharts/README.md

 <figure align="center">
   <img src="./resources/exp_by_squaring.svg"  alt="" title="Tail-recursive implemention of exponentiation by squaring.">
-  <figcaption align="center">Naive implementation</figcaption>
 </figure>

-What a mess!
-The tangle of wires crossing in the middle makes this almost impossible to read.
-Functioncharts can be refactored to fix this.
+The tangle of wires crossing in the middle makes this virtually impossible to read.
+We can refactor to fix this.

 Here we take the core step that computes the new x, y from the inputs and use a functionchart to create a helper function.
 We also reorder the 'n', 'y', and 'x' inputs to minimize crossings.
 The use of hierarchy has the effect of removing a part of the circuit and creating an indirection when we instantiate the single instance.
 The helper function gives a visual explanation of the core multiply step.

 <figure align="center">
   <img src="./resources/exp_by_squaring2.svg"  alt="" title="Simplified implemention of exponentiation by squaring.">
-  <figcaption align="center">Refactored implementation</figcaption>
 </figure>

+## Refactored Binary Search using Intervals
+TODO

 <figure align="center">
   <img src="./resources/binary_search3.svg"  alt="" title="">
 </figure>

+## Numeric Interval Library
+TODO

 <figure align="center">
   <img src="./resources/intervals.svg"  alt="" title="">